Acceptable Use Guidelines for Computing and Technology Resources

 - E-mail Bombs: Sending large volumes of e-mail to an address in an attempt to overflow the mailbox or overwhelm the server where the email address is serviced.

-Tarrant County College District's (TCCD) intentions for publishing Acceptable Use Guidelines are not to impose restrictions that are contrary to TCCD's established culture of openness, trust and integrity.
-The purpose of these Guidelines is to ensure the TCCD networked Resources will be used to support the mission of the District.
-TCCD is committed to protecting authorized Users and itself from illegal or damaging actions by individuals, either knowingly or unknowingly.
+Tarrant County College's (TCC) intentions for publishing Acceptable Use Guidelines are not to impose restrictions that are contrary to TCC's established culture of openness, trust, and integrity.
+The purpose of these Guidelines is to ensure the TCC networked Resources will be used to support the College's mission.
+TCC is committed to protecting authorized Users and itself from illegal or damaging actions by individuals, either knowingly or unknowingly.

-All systems and people using TCCD Resources, whether on campus or remotely, are using the property of TCCD.
-TCCD Resources are to be used for business purposes in serving the interests of the college, and our students in the course of normal operations.
-Review the TCCD Board Policy Manual for further information.
+All systems and people using TCC Resources, whether on campus or remotely, are using the property of TCC.
+TCC Resources are to be used for business purposes in serving the interests of the college, and our students in the course of normal operations.
+Review the TCC Board Policy Manual for further information.

-Access to Tarrant County College District's network and its computer resources is a privilege, not a right.
-Effective security is a team effort involving the participation and support of every TCCD employee and student who deals with information and/or information systems.
+Access to Tarrant County College's network and its computer resources is a privilege, not a right.
+Effective security is a team effort involving the participation and support of every TCC employee and student who deals with information and/or information systems.
 It is the responsibility of all computer Users to know these Guidelines, and to conduct their activities accordingly.

-Campus and District departments are encouraged to add, with the approval of the Appropriate Authority, individual guidelines that supplement, but do not lessen the intent of the Acceptable Use Guidelines.
+College-wide departments are encouraged to add, with the approval of the appropriate authority, individual guidelines that supplement, but do not lessen the intent of the Acceptable Use Guidelines.

-The purpose of this Guideline is to outline the acceptable use of computing and technology resources at TCCD.
-These Guidelines protect the students, employees and TCCD.
-Inappropriate use exposes TCCD to risks including virus attacks, compromise of network systems and services, and legal issues.
-Anything that degrades or compromises the ability of staff, faculty or students to perform or meet the mission of TCCD constitutes unacceptable use.
+The purpose of these Guidelines is to outline the acceptable use of computing and technology resources at TCC.
+These Guidelines protect the students, employees, and the College.
+Inappropriate use exposes TCC to risks including virus attacks, compromise of network systems and services, and legal issues.
+Anything that degrades or compromises the ability of staff, faculty, or students to perform or meet the mission of TCC constitutes unacceptable use.

-These Guidelines apply to students, faculty, staff, partners, contractors, consultants, temporaries, library patrons, visitors, guests and other workers at TCCD, including all personnel affiliated with third parties.
-These Guidelines apply to all systems, equipment and resources that are owned, leased or operated by TCCD.
+These Guidelines apply to students, faculty, staff, partners, contractors, consultants, temporaries, library patrons, visitors, guests, and other workers at TCC, including all personnel affiliated with third parties.
+These Guidelines apply to all systems, equipment, and resources that are owned, leased, or operated by TCC.

-People utilizing these Resources agree to follow all applicable policies of the college, as well as federal, state and local laws.
-TCCD reserves the right to limit, restrict or deny access to its computer resources, as well as to take disciplinary and/or legal action against anyone in violation of these policies and/or laws.
-Users should have no expectation of privacy while using District–owned or leased equipment.
-Information passing through or stored on the District's equipment can and will be monitored.
+People utilizing these Resources agree to follow all applicable policies of the college, as well as federal, state, and local laws.
+TCC reserves the right to limit, restrict or deny access to its computer resources, as well as to take disciplinary and/or legal action against anyone in violation of these policies and/or laws.
+Users should have no expectation of privacy while using College-owned or leased equipment.
+Information passing through or stored on the College's equipment can and will be monitored.

-All Users of TCCD computing systems must read and comply with the Guidelines outlined in this document, as well as any additional guidelines established by the administrators of each department and/or campus or District unit.
+All Users of TCC computing systems must read and comply with the Guidelines outlined in this document, as well as any additional guidelines established by the administrators of each department and/or campus or College unit.
 By using any of these systems, users agree that they will comply with these guidelines.

 4.1 General Use, Privacy and Data Ownership

-- TCCD's network administration desires to provide a reasonable level of privacy, however data created on TCCD systems remains the property of the District.
-Because of the need to protect TCCD's network, management cannot guarantee the confidentiality of information stored on any network resource belonging to TCCD beyond that required by law or TCCD policy.
+- TCC's network administration desires to provide a reasonable level of privacy, however data created on TCC systems remains the property of the College.
+Because of the need to protect TCC's network, management cannot guarantee the confidentiality of information stored on any network resource belonging to TCC beyond that required by law or TCC policy.

 - Employees are responsible for exercising good judgment regarding the reasonableness of personal use.
-All departmental guidelines regarding personal use must supplement and support the District P&R manual and the Acceptable Use Guidelines.
-For security and network maintenance purposes, authorized individuals within TCCD monitor equipment, systems and and network traffic.
+All departmental guidelines regarding personal use must supplement and support the TCC P&R Manual and the Acceptable Use Guidelines.
+For security and network maintenance purposes, authorized individuals within TCC monitor equipment, systems, and network traffic.
 Networks and systems will be audited on a periodic basis to ensure Guideline compliance.

 - Computer use is subject to:

-- administrative review of computer use for security purposes or in regard to a policy or legal compliance concern;
+- administrative review of computer usage for security purposes or in regard to a policy or legal compliance concern

-- audits and as otherwise required to protect the reasonable interests of TCCD and other users of the computer system.
+- audits to protect the reasonable interests of TCC and other computer system users

-Anyone using TCCD's computer systems expressly consents to monitoring on the part of TCCD for these purposes and is advised that if such monitoring reveals possible evidence of criminal activity, TCCD administration may provide that evidence to law enforcement officials.
-TCCD is unable to guarantee the privacy of electronic files, data or e-mails except as mandated by Law.
+Anyone using TCC's computer systems expressly consents to monitoring on the part of TCC for these purposes and is advised that if such monitoring reveals possible evidence of criminal activity, TCC administration may provide that evidence to law enforcement officials.
+TCC is unable to guarantee the privacy of electronic files, data, or e-mails except as mandated by Law.

 4.2 Security and Proprietary Information

 - Intellectual property laws apply to the electronic environment.
-Data communicated through the TCCD network or on TCCD Resources are subject to copyright laws, unless specifically stated otherwise.
+Data communicated through the TCC network or on TCC Resources are subject to copyright laws, unless specifically stated otherwise.

 - Users are responsible for the security of their passwords and accounts.
 Passwords are not to be shared.

 - Antivirus software will be installed on all devices if such software exists.
-All devices operated by the user that are connected to the TCCD Internet/Intranet/Extranet, whether owned by the user or TCCD, shall be continually executing approved virus scanning software with a current virus database.
+All devices operated by the user that are connected to the TCC Internet/Intranet/Extranet, whether owned by the user or TCC, shall be continually executing approved virus scanning software with a current virus database.

-- All servers must be approved before being attached to the network by the Vice Chancellor for Information and Technical Services or designated representatives.
+- All servers must be approved by the Chief Technology Officer or designated representatives before being attached to the network.

-- All network access at Tarrant County College must be engineered, registered, operated or authorized by Network Communication Services, as detailed in the TCCD Network Guidelines.
+- All network access at TCC must be engineered, registered, operated, or authorized by Network Communication Services, as detailed in the TCC Network Guidelines.

-- Any modification to the TCCD network must be approved by Network Communication Services.
+- Any modification to the TCC network must be approved by Network Communication Services.

-- Removable data storage devices or media (e.g. data disks, USB devices, external hard drives, etc.) can only be used to connect to TCCD Resources where expressly allowed.
+- Removable data storage devices or media (e.g., data disks, USB devices, external hard drives, etc.) can only be used to connect to TCC Resources where expressly allowed.

 4.3 Unacceptable Use

-Under no circumstances is an employee of TCCD authorized to engage in any activity that is illegal under local, state, federal or international law while utilizing TCCD-owned or leased resources.
-See TCCD Board Policy Manual.
+Under no circumstances is a TCC employee authorized to engage in any activity that is illegal under local, state, federal or international law while utilizing TCC-owned or leased resources.
+See TCC Board Policy Manual.